 Why Melasma Has Close Ties to Stress

-Most people are surprised when they hear that skin pigmentation is regulated in the brain and not just in the skin.
+Most people are surprised when they hear that skin pigmentation is regulated in the brain and not just the skin.
+Hormones produced in the brain control skin pigmentation just as fiercely as sunlight.
+That is why melasma appears during pregnancy or when starting birth control pills.
+Not because of sunlight, but hormonal shifts.

 The stress hormone cortisol has two precursors: ACTH, and alpha-MSH (the latter being the main pigmentation hormone).
 Both are produced in the pituitary gland.
 A small but mighty hormone-production factory in the brain.